 Image Credits: PTI/Pixabay

-The application moved into the Delhi Court outlines Sushil Kumar's diet and seeks permission from the court for special food and supplements.
+The application moved into the Delhi Court outlined Sushil Kumar's diet and sought permission from the court for special food and supplements.
 As per the application, Sushil Kumar consumes supplements like isolate whey protein, Omega 3 Capsules, Jointment Capsules, Pre-Workout C4 and Hyde, Multivitamin GNC, Exercises Bands, etc. The application also said that being a wrestler, it is necessary for Sushil Kumar to take a special nutrition diet.
 "Denial of this basic requirement will have huge implication on career," said Sushil Kumar's plea.

-According to sources, on the intervening night of May 4-5, a quarrel had broken between wrestlers at Chhatrasal Stadium which quickly escalated after someone from the group fired shots.
+According to sources, on the intervening night of May 4-5, a quarrel had broken out between wrestlers at Chhatrasal Stadium which quickly escalated after someone from the group fired shots.
 The injured wrestlers had to be rushed to the Trauma Centre, Civil Lines, where one of the wrestlers, former junior national champion Sagar Rana succumbed to his injuries.
 Days later, 24-year-old Prince Dalal from Jhajjar, Haryana was arrested in the case with double-barrel-loaded guns.
 Another accused in the firing, Sonu Mahal is touted to be a close associate of gangster Kala Jathedi.
 Sushil Kumar was also named in the crime and the authorities had formed several teams to nab him.
 However, Kumar denied his involvement and asserted that those involved were not his wrestlers.

 (Image Credits: PTI/Pixabay)